How deep is it to bore water at my house?

 Enter your address in the search field and you should get a summary result like this.

-Note that if you click the orange circular icon on the blue band you will download a PDF report with more detailed information.
+Note that if you click the orange circular icon on the blue band you will download a PDF report with more detailed information about the depth to water and predicted bore water quality beneath your house.

 If your house is not listed or you have difficulty using the Groundwater Atlas feel free to call Virgin Bores for help on 9246 0111 or send us an email with your water depth request and we will get back to you.